jacobmca/Note-Taker-Program/README.md

 ## Description
 This is an Express-based note taking program that allows a user to generate lists of notes.
 The user can create new notes, review old notes, and delete unneeded notes.

+Note that this program utilizes UUID to generate unique IDs for each note.
+For more information on UUID, see [here](https://www.npmjs.com/package/uuid).

 ## Usage
 To run the program, navigate into the Note-Taker-Program file and enter "npm start" into your local terminal.
 Once the program has launched on your local server, navigate to that URL.
 You will be brought to a home page with a button that says "Get Started."